BMBIT-oss/PAI_WIKI/Connection-methods.md

 ```

 **Make sure `IP_CONNECTION_SITEID` and `IP_CONNECTION_EMAIL` is NOT set.
 Otherwise PAI will work via Cloud (SWAN)**

+### (optional) Lock IP150 firmware updates
+1. Log in to the web interface and disable SWAN.
+2. Set your IP150 to a static IP and set gateway to 0.0.0.0

+This is to disable any future automatic updates as IP150 checks for updates on boot and it updates itself.
+Once you get a stable connection you do not need new firmware versions.

+If you want to install new firmware check [Compatibility](./Compatibility) page to make sure latest version works with PAI.

 ## Cloud connection (SWAN) _(not recommended)_
 For IP150 firmware versions: **> 4.x**